bbondy/bloom-filter-cpp/README.md

 [![Build Status](https://travis-ci.org/bbondy/bloom-filter-cpp.svg?branch=master)](https://travis-ci.org/bbondy/bloom-filter-cpp)

 # BloomFilter.cpp
+C++ Native node module Bloom filter written in C++ for use in node or any other C++ project.

-Bloom filter written in C++.
-Tests whether an element belongs to a set.
-False positive matches are possible, false negatives are not.
-Also implements Rabin–Karp algorithm with Rabin fingerprint hashes for multiple substring searches.
+The Bloom filter tests whether an element belongs to a set.
+False positive matches are possible but not common, false negatives are not possible.
+The Bloom filter library also implements Rabin–Karp algorithm with Rabin fingerprint hashes for multiple substring searches.

 This is a port of a [similar lib](https://github.com/bbondy/bloom-filter-js) I prototyped in JS.